 MOK configuration utility, rebooted, and tried again.

-I checked this with
+I checked with

 So I used

-mokutil --enable-validation to fix it.
+mokutil --enable-validation to fix that.